 Biking is a pastime for some and a passion for others who live to ride.
-Regardless of how many miles you log or how often you hop on, the safety concerns that face any motorcyclist are the same.
+Regardless of how many miles you ride, the safety concerns that face any motorcyclist are the same.

 Take time to read the owner’s manual or ask an expert about the features of your bike.
 Dealerships, online forums, and other bikers can be knowledgeable sources of information that may prove helpful.

-- Always Wear a Helmet and other Safety Gear
+2. Always Wear a Helmet and other Safety Gear

 When shopping for a helmet, make sure you read all of the information provided and ask a sales representative for advice.
 A helmet should fit snugly on your head and rest far enough above your eyes to provide you with an unobstructed line of sight.
 Adjust the chin strap for a tight fit every time before you ride.

 To prevent these injuries, bikers should wear protective clothing designed to withstand impact with the road, like leather jackets.
 It is also a good idea to wear bright, reflective colors to make yourself as visible as possible to other motorists on the road.

 Bikers have the same rights and responsibilities as any other motorist on the road.
 This means that bikers must obey all traffic laws and signals, including speed limits, stop signs, and other rules of the road.

 The best way to avoid this is to never ride after drinking.
 It is always better to call a cab, get a ride from a friend, or even walk after drinking.

-- Consider a Tune-Up for your Motorcycle
+4. Consider a Tune-Up for Your Motorcycle

-There are thousands of shops across the state that offer basic tune up packages for bikers which will have motorcycles running smoother and longer, stretching the useful life of the bike in many cases.
-Routine maintenance can also detect potential safety concerns with a bike which can be addressed and fixed before a crash ever occurs.
+There are thousands of shops across the state that offer basic tune up packages for bikers.
+It will have your motorcycle running smoother and longer, stretching the useful life of the bike in many cases.
+Routine maintenance can also detect potential safety concerns which a mechanic can address and fix before a crash ever occurs.

-- Take a Motorcycle Safety Course
+5. Take a Motorcycle Safety Course

-Some insurance policies provide discounts for motorcyclists who have successfully completed an approved safety course so in addition to increased safety while riding, you may receive a significant financial benefit on your monthly insurance bill.
+Some insurance policies provide discounts for motorcyclists who have successfully completed an approved safety course.
+So, in addition to increased safety while riding, you may receive a significant financial benefit on your monthly insurance bill.
 Contact a motorcycle safety group in your area or your insurance company to find out more information.